Last updated on May 1st, 2019

 In the simplest of situations, it only requires you to file a form with your local court.
 In other cases, you may have to have a hearing before a court to change the child’s name.

-File an Application in Your Local Circuit Court
+File an Application With Your Local Circuit Court

 You’ll want to begin by obtaining an application to change your child’s name.
 This application consists of two forms: Change of Name (Minor) form and a Proposed Order for Change of Child’s Name.